ssenmosip/mosip-temp-documentation/FRS-Common-Services.md

 |MosipInvalidPhoneNumberException|Phone length should be specified number of digits|KER-MOV-002|
 |MosipInvalidPhoneNumberException|Phone number should not contain any special characters except specified|KER-MOV-003|
 ### 6.2 Email Data Validator
-MOSIP system, can validate an Email ID based on a defined policy

 Upon receiving a request to validate an Email ID against the standard Email ID policy, system validates the Email ID against the Standard Email ID format